terencicp/mastodon-topics/README.md

 - MongoDB
 - Ollama

-### Additional requirements
+### Environment variables
-- Define the environment variable MASTODON_HASHING_KEY for data anonymization
+- MASTODON_HASHING_KEY for data anonymization
-- HuggingFace account (to use Gemma embeddings) and the environment variable HUGGINGFACE_TOKEN
+- HUGGINGFACE_TOKEN from your HuggingFace account for Gemma embeddings

 ## Acknowledgments